moschi/gtt-charts/README.md

 #### DefaultPlotHeight

 Specifies the default height (in pixels) a chart should have.
-This is used as a fallback value when not specifying a height for a specific plot in the chart-job specific options.
+This is used as a fallback value when not specifying a height for a specific plot in the chart-job options.

 **Default:** 600